vonwenm/hash2xml/README.md

 Although there are other tools available, they have lots of dependencies and other functionalities that I just not need.

-As they say, necessity is the month of invention.
+As they say, necessity is the mother of invention.

 #### Example